Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Lifestyle & Neighborhood Amenities

 Houston has world-class everything.
-Yep, parks that’ll blow your mind, food scenes that rival any major city in the world, and more!
+Yep, there are parks that’ll blow your mind, food scenes that rival any major city worldwide, and more!

 Parks and Recreation

-Memorial Park is Houston’s Central Park, and it’s quite massive in its 1,500 acres!
+Memorial Park is Houston’s Central Park, and it’s quite massive—1,500 acres!
 You can run, bike, play tennis, or just chill under huge trees that have been there forever.

 Discovery Green hosts concerts and events that are always packed.
 And don’t even get us started on all the neighborhood parks in places like The Woodlands and Sugar Land.
 They’re like private resorts that happen to be free!